zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 is the [Gamma function](https://en.wikipedia.org/wiki/Gamma_function).
 The Taylor series expansion of \\(\xi_n(x)\\) can be obtained by combining the expressions listed above according to Equation 17.155.3.

-The two functions of Equation 18.21 exhibit the opposite behavior at the origin.
+The two functions of Equation 18.17 exhibit the opposite behavior near the origin.
 On the one hand, the function of the first kind is positive, and quickly approaches 0 as \\(n\\) increases.
 On the other hand, the function of the second kind is negative, and rapidly diverges from 0.
-Both power series are dominated by the leading \\(k=0\\) term.
-This is clearly demonstrated by the almost perfectly straight [log-log plots](https://en.wikipedia.org/wiki/Log%E2%80%93log_plot) shown below.
+Both power series are dominated by the leading \\(k=0\\) term: this is clearly demonstrated by the almost perfectly straight [log-log plots](https://en.wikipedia.org/wiki/Log%E2%80%93log_plot) shown below.

 {{< figure src="/img/small_psi.svg" caption="*Figure N: Riccati-Bessel functions of the first kind of order n=1 (blue), n=2 (orange), n=3 (green).*" >}}